 How To Store Pancake Mix

 How to store pancake mix is a complete home guide from a former restaurant manager.
 Keep reading to learn expert tips on containers, locations, temps, humidity, & pests protection.
-This is listed in our Food Guides, Breakfast, Breads, & Bakery categories.
+Also, this is listed in our Food Guides, Breakfast, Breads, & Bakery categories.

 Pancake Mix Storage Locations

 Rethink about where to store pancake mix.
-Sometimes you don’t have a big selection and are limited on space.
-Regardless, deciding where you put this dry food is extremely important for a lot of reasons.
-Keep reading to help you decide if your current location is still okay.
+Deciding where to put this dry food is extremely important.
+So, keep reading to decide if your current location is still okay.

 Storage Accessibility: Convenience vs Protected

-If you’re in a shared living arrangement or have young children, you might have to address keeping this dry food item less visible or less accessible to you.
-But, the good thing is, you probably don’t make pancakes or waffles every day so, it might be okay on a higher shelf.
+If you’re in a shared living arrangement or have young children, you might have to address keeping this dry food item less visible or accessible to everyone.
+But, you probably don’t make pancakes every day so, it might be okay on a higher shelf.

 Choose a Room

 While you might assume it, not everyone can use the kitchen where to store pancake mix.
-So, other rooms are okay sometimes.
-People who are cramped for space might put this in the garage or stored away on a spare shelf in a closet.
+So, other rooms are okay.
+Some might put this in a garage or on a closet shelf.
+Keep reading to see if that’s okay.

 Rooms Usually Selected for Dry Food Storage